polkadot-developers/knowledgebase/current/advanced/block-import.md

 information that the import queue processes is blocks themselves, but it is also responsible for importing consensus-related messages such as justifications and, in light clients, finality proofs.

-The import queue collects incoming blocks from the network and stores them in a pool.
-The blocks are later checked for validity and discarded if they are not valid.
-Blocks that are valid are then imported into the node's local state.
+The import queue collects incoming elements from the network and stores them in a pool.
+The elements are later checked for validity and discarded if they are not valid.
+Elements that are valid are then imported into the node's local state.

 The import queue is codified abstractly in Substrate by means of the